gnribeiro/wp_gnr/README.md

 ### Wordpress template files

-In this theme you dont need to always call the header and the footer you just need to set what is the view that should be rendered
+In this theme you dont need to always call the header and the footer, you just need to set what is the view that should be rendered

 ```sh
      global $site;